Non-smoothable surfaces in the 4-sphere: Introduction

 \subsection{Outline of the proof}

 There are natural candidates for non-smoothable~$\Z_2$-surfaces, namely those whose double branched cover have a definite but non-diagonalisable form.
 The challenge is to construct a surface realising such a form.
-Section~\ref{sec:ExteriorNonDegenerateForm} associates to every odd non-singular symmetric bilinear form~$b \colon \Z^h \times \Z^h \to \Z$ a non-degenerate form~$b^{nd}_{ext}$ that is the algebraic incarnation of the intersection form on the universal cover of the surface exterior; we call this form the \emph{exterior non-degenerate form.} To this form Section~\ref{sec:Pullback} associates a $\Z[\Z_2]$-valued hermitian form $\lambda_b$ we call the \emph{exterior equivariant form} via a pullback construction due to Hambleton-Riehm~\cite{HambletonRiehm}.
-We observe in Proposition~\ref{prop:StablyRealisable}, using the work of Freedman~\cite{Freedman, PowellRayTeichner}, that this latter form is realisable as the equivariant intersection form of a surface exterior if and only if it is stably realisable, that is realisable after taking the direct sum with some number of hyperbolic forms.
-Section~\ref{sec:Proof} (and specifically Proposition~\ref{prop:alpha}) proves that~$\lambda_b$ is stably realisable by using the properties of the pullback.
-In short, we apply the pullback construction alongside the fact that an odd non-singular non-diagonalisable definite form~$b$ is stably isometric to a diagonalisable one.
-The outcome is a~$\Z_2$-surface~$F \subset S^4$ for which the (non-degenerate part of the) intersection form on the universal cover of the surface exterior is~$b^{nd}_{ext}$.
-It then remains to show that the branched double cover~$\Sigma_2(F)$ has intersection form~$Q_{\Sigma_2(F)}$ isometric to~$b$, and this is the only step where we encounter a potential obstruction.
-This obstruction is overcome with a mild restriction by using recent work of Chenevier on Kneser neighbours of the standard lattice~$\Z^h$~\cite{Kneser,Chenevier}.
+Section~\ref{sec:ExteriorNonDegenerateForm} associates to every odd non-singular symmetric bilinear form~$b \colon \Z^h \times \Z^h \to \Z$ a non-degenerate form~$b^{nd}_{ext}$ that is the algebraic incarnation of the intersection form on the universal cover of the surface exterior; we call this form the \emph{exterior non-degenerate form.} To this form Section~\ref{sec:Pullback} associates a $\Z[\Z_2]$-valued hermitian form $\lambda_b$ we call the \emph{exterior equivariant form} via a pullback construction due to Hambleton-Riehm~\cite{HambletonRiehm}: